Cyrillo244/E-commerce-KPI-Analysis-Dashboard/README.md

 - The total profit is 1 million
 - The (%) percentage profit margin is 16.35%
 - The % percentage of repeat customers is 65.17% meaning more than half of the customers return to shop again after their first purchase
-- The profit by segment shows that people who work cooperatively generate the most amount of profit
+- The profit by segment shows that people who work cooperatively generate the most profit
 - The top 10 best-selling products generate 4.83% of the % total sales, meaning the total sales of 7 million is spread across the numerous products of the global store
 - Summary of high-level business insights
 - Any quantitative conclusions